Radish nutrition is for these delicious peppery veggies to really liven up a salad.

 Frankly, we can get so fanatical about broccoli for this, and carrots for that, and radishes for their potassium; just eat from as many different sources as you can.
 Each of these plants have their particular virtue, and most of the phytochemicals in our foods are quite untested and many are unknown.

-Just eat more radish health, carrots and apples; and avoid the processed foods.
+Just eat more radishes, carrots and apples; and avoid the processed foods if you want to live long in the land.

-The food industry is dedicated to give you a tenth of the incipient nutritional value at ten times the price; and far too much salt tossed in for our good.
-Rather invest your capital in shares in these companies, and spend your money at the fresh food market.
+The food industry is dedicated to giving you a tenth of the incipient nutritional value at many times the price; and far too much salt and sugar tossed in for our good.
+Rather invest your capital in shares in these companies, and spend your money at the farmers' market.

-I just love the benefits of eating radishes and carrots; better still learn how to grow radishes; it's dead easy.
+I just love the benefits and rich flavour of eating fresh vegetables; better still learn how to grow radishes; it's dead easy.

 There is strong evidence proving that food high in magnesium is associated with fifty percent less heart disease.
 Not as high as broccoli perhaps but radish nutrition is still one of the foods that contain a lot of the antioxidising minerals.
 Especially because eaten raw there is no loss in the cooking water.

-Here's a little aside on the subject of constipation; last night I watched a medical program which included a young woman with a severely gummed up colon since the birth of her last child some two months previously.
-She had a bowel movement every two weeks or so, with considerable pain and bleeding.
+Here's a little aside on the subject of constipation, not directly related to radish nutrition; last night I watched a medical program on television which included a young woman with a severely gummed up colon since the birth of her last child some two months previously.
+She had a bowel movement once every fortnight or so, with considerable pain and bleeding.

 Here's a simple regimen that will deal with the most stubborn constipation.